 The “J Position” will send the signal down but not up.
 This is best suited if you are performing on a stage overlooking the audience.

-The final option is the “C Position” this gives you the most coverage from floor to ceiling.
-It handles tiered seating setups so no-one misses out.
+The final option is the “C Position” which gives you the most coverage from floor to ceiling.
+It handles tiered seating setups so no one misses out.

 The Bose F1 looks smart and professional.
 The combination of vertical lines and horizontal lines also sets it apart from other speakers.
 The charcoal grey color scheme runs throughout the whole speaker.